By Dr. Christopher C. Harmon

 It is fall.
 The latest literary leaves slowly pile up, and all their color surely grabs our attention.
 Any book on female suicides will do so.
 But to learn, we must not neglect the vital trees from which such leaves fall.
 Like the males, who outnumber them, the girls and women who make terrorism have names, and personal histories, and important jobs inside their groups, and many of them have taken the trouble to write.
 They should not be sidelined; they are the very center of the analytic work to be done.

-Christopher C. Harmon, Bren Chair of Great Power Competition, is offering a new elective on that subject at Command & Staff College this January.
-He serves Marine Corps University, its foundation (MCUF), and the Krulak Center for Innovation & Creativity.
+Christopher C. Harmon, Bren Chair of Great Power Competition, serves Marine Corps University, its foundation (MCUF), and the Krulak Center for Innovation & Creativity.
 Dr. Harmon’s most recent articles about terrorism have been in Combating Terrorism Exchange, the geopolitics journal Orbis, and Oxford Bibliographies.

 [i] Jessica Davis, Women in Modern Terrorism: From Liberation Wars to Global Jihad and the Islamic State (Lanham, MD: Roman & Littlefield, 2017).